AllenCellModeling/aicsimageio/README.md

 channels = [{"name": c.get_Name(), "index": c.get_ID()} for c in channels]

-# Note on channel id differences between aicsimageio.OMEXML and lxml.etree._Element:
+# Note on channel id differences between oldaicsimageio.OMEXML and lxml.etree._Element:
         # Under lxml.etree._Element, Channel Id looks like the following: `'Channel:0'`
         # Where the single integer corresponds to the channel dimension index in image data.
-        # Under aicsimageio, the same Channel Id looks like the following: `'Channel:0:0'`
+        # Under oldaicsimageio, the same Channel Id looks like the following: `'Channel:0:0'`
         # Where it is the second of the two integers that corresponds to the channel dimension index in image data.
         # Regardless of structure, these can both be parsed as integers with the following:
         # `int(channel_id.split(":")[-1])`